Coextension of scalars in operad theory: Sufficiency of the criterion

 whose top composite $L{\calQ}{\calQ}R\mathcal{A} \to \mathcal{A}$ is the left-bottom composite of the inner chamber of \eqref{adjoint diagram}.
 Here, all unlabeled solid arrows are induced by the relevant structural maps to coequalizer objects.
 On the bottom row, two of the squares commute by naturality, while the one on the right commutes since $\lambda$ is an action.

-On the other hand, we have a commutative diagram in Figure~\ref{figure: big comm diagram} whose top right edge is shared with the previous diagram.
-Most squares commute by naturality, whereas the upper right triangle is a triangular identity.
+On the other hand, we have a commutative diagram in Figure~\ref{figure: big comm diagram} in which the composite through the top right corner agrees with the composite through the bottom left corner in the previous diagram.
+Most squares commute by naturality, whereas the upper right triangle is a triangular identity for the pair of adjoint functors.

 The left-bottom composite of this diagram is the top-right composite of the inner chamber of \eqref{adjoint diagram}.
 Thus \eqref{adjoint diagram} commutes.

 Suppose that $g : \mathcal{A} \to \mathcal{A}'$ is a morphism of $\mathcal{P}$-algebras.
 We know that $Rg$ is a morphism of $\underlying{{\calQ}}$-algebras, and we wish to show that this is a morphism of ${\calQ}$-algebras.
 That is, the diagram on the left below should commute.